balancer/docs/docs/reference/pool-interfacing/README.md

 ## Overview

 Since there are many different pool types, it's important to note the differences between them when interfacing with Balancer.
-Some pool use different pricing equations, some have dynamic pricing, and some might have swaps disabled periodically.&#x20;
+Some pool use different pricing equations, some have dynamic pricing, and some might have swaps disabled periodically.

 ## `poolId`s

 If you want to interface with a pool, you'll first need to know its `poolId`.
 The `poolId` is a unique identifier, the first portion of which is the pool's contract address.
-For example, the pool with the id `0x5c6ee304399dbdb9c8ef030ab642b10820db8f56000200000000000000000014` has a contract address of `0x5c6ee304399dbdb9c8ef030ab642b10820db8f56`.&#x20;
+For example, the pool with the id `0x5c6ee304399dbdb9c8ef030ab642b10820db8f56000200000000000000000014` has a contract address of `0x5c6ee304399dbdb9c8ef030ab642b10820db8f56`.

 You can get a `poolId` from: